Habitat Restoration Project: Objective Fundraising Goal: $40,000

 Bird Endowment and partner Asociación Armonía are taking action to restore the savanna/forest ecosystem in the recently enlarged Laney Rickman Blue-throated Macaw Reserve in the Beni Savanna in Bolivia.
 Now that Armonía owns this important piece of land, steps can be made to restore the habitat and bring it back to its natural state for the IUCN Critically Endangered Blue-throated Macaw and other species to thrive.

-The long-term objective of the habitat restoration is to achieve a restored forest to its most natural state possible, a diverse ecosystem that includes old growth trees and other over harvested species that will provide habitat, food and nesting cavities for the Blue-throated Macaw and other threatened wildlife.
+The long-term objective of habitat restoration is to achieve a restored forest to its most natural state possible, a diverse ecosystem that includes old-growth trees and other over-harvested species that will provide habitat, food and nesting cavities for the Blue-throated Macaw and other threatened wildlife.

 Habitat Restoration: Overview and Timeline

 Work on this critical project commenced in late 2022 with surveys to document the current diversity, structure, and composition of the remnant forest, an important first step in understanding the ecosystem and determining what needs to be done to restore the habitat.
 Armonía staff worked closely with a botanist to map the reserve and assess the various levels of degradation.
 The resulting data are incorporated into the Reforestation and Monitoring Plan for the Laney Rickman Reserve.
-Since Armonía now owns the land, plans are being made not only for 5-year and 10-year goals, but also long-range goals for 100 and 200 years.
+Since Armonía now owns the land, plans are being made for 5-year- and 10-year goals and long-range goals for 100 and 200 years.

 The next immediate step is the Greenhouse Project to research and understand what specific types of plants need to be restored.
 The primary food source for the Blue-throated Macaw is the fruit of the motacú palm tree Attalea phalerata.
 In addition, these birds also enjoy fruits from various other trees.
-Once the types and sources of seeds are determined, the project intends to sow and nurturing them in the greenhouse.
-Research will also be done on testing the best methods for planting and maintaining the seedlings to ensure they will grow into mature trees.
+Once the types and sources of seeds are determined, the project intends to sow and nurture them in the greenhouse.
+In addition, the best methods for planting and maintaining the seedlings will be researched to ensure they will grow into mature trees.

 After the seedlings are planted, Armonía will construct firebreaks to protect the restored areas.
 In addition, workshops will be held on the reserve to share the best conservation and restoration practices with landowners, cattle ranchers, local government personnel, and university staff and students